Omkar-Gavali/omkar-gavali.github.io/README.md

-# Omkar Gavali's portfolio site
+# Omkar Gavali's portfolio site.

 Website built with React and Nextjs.